Skip to content

 Psychosocial disabilities

 The term psychosocial disability is not yet understood in most countries of the world, and therefore, in the text of the Convention on the Rights of Persons with Disabilities (CRPD) the more generally understood terminology of mental impairment is used.
-Persons with mental impairments include users and survivors of psychiatry who experience or have experienced experiencing madness and/or mental health problems and/or are using or surviving, or have used or survived psychiatry/mental health services, as well as those of us who are perceived by others as having a mental disability/impairment.
+Persons with mental impairments include users and survivors of psychiatry who experience or have experienced severe mental health conditions and/or are using or surviving or have used or survived psychiatry/mental health services, as well as those of us who are perceived by others as having a mental disability/impairment.

 I understand - return to previous page